A correctional deputy works within the Sheriff’s jail system to control inmates by performing duties such as:

 When you enter the basic Standards and Training for Corrections (STC) academy you are employed as a Correctional Deputy Trainee.
 You will receive pay and benefits during your academy training.

-- Baton techniques, carotid restraint, chemical agents, and less-lethal munitions
+- Baton techniques, chemical agents, and less-lethal munitions

 - Defensive tactics